MitchStevens/ComonadicUITalk/comonad_ui.md

 newtype CoT w m a = CoT { runCoT :: w (a -> m r) -> m r }
 ```

-Since `CoT w` is a monad transformer, we can lift arbitrary effects into
+Since `CoT w` is a monad transformer, we can lift arbitrary effects into it

+. . .

 Unfortunatly `CoT w m a` does not pair with `w`.
-It is unknown how this might be solved.

 ----

-# Message Passing
+# Bonus (Message Passing)
 Use `Cofree f` as a base comonad, where `f` is a query algebra:

 `Cofree f` is adjoint to `Free f`, so we have a very familiar way to sequence messages

 ---

 # Yet to be solved

 ## This model has some wrinkles:
-* Message passing between components is not
+* Message passing between components is not simple
 * `CoT w m a` does not pair with `w` anymore